cedricdekimpe/PingMySite/README.md

 # Ping My Site

 A simple CLI Pingdom-like written in ruby.
+Check your site's HTTP status code and notify via Slack if anything went wrong.

 ## How to use